emu-sh/.oh-my-comma/README.md

 ```
 **Note, running `install.py` assumes you used the above command to clone this repository to `/home/comma-dotfiles`.
 If you installed `powerline`, it will be automatically detected and the config files will be copied.**

-Reboot after installing to ensure your /system partiton doesn't get accidentally wrecked by some stupid change other than what we've done here.
+Reboot or remount your system as read-only after installing to ensure your /system partiton doesn't get accidentally wrecked by some stupid change other than what we've done here.

 # Updating
 To update `comma-dotfiles`, run the `updatedotfiles` command via: